 Build your own comparison.
 There are results for many other EOS DSLRs available in the image quality tool using the reference Canon EF 200mm f/2L IS USM Lens and some older camera models are represented by the Canon EF 200mm f/2.8L II USM Lens.

-With a 3.7µm pixel pitch, diffraction begins impacting sharpness with apertures narrower than f/5.9.
+With a 3.7µm pixel pitch, diffraction begins impacting sharpness with apertures narrower than f/6.0 (note that this is not camera-brand dependent).
 Results at f/8 begin to show very modest softening and at f/11, you are going to see the difference in your images.
 I'm not saying that you should not use f/11, but you should be aware of the penalty being paid for using it and be discerning with your exposure choices.

 Another consideration for the use of cameras with pixel-dense sensors is the shutter speed required to stop camera or subject motion.
 Because the pixel density in camera sensors has been increasing over the years, blur and a loss of pixel-level sharpness are increasingly likely due to camera and subject motion causing subject details to cross over pixels at a faster rate on the more-dense sensors.
 Unless ... a faster minimum shutter speed is used for handholding (image stabilization also plays an important role) and for photographing fast-moving subjects.